What is Atomic Research in UX?

 Atoms, molecules, and organisms

-- Atoms: In Atomic User Research, an "atom" refers to the smallest unit of user data or insight.
-This could be a single user comment, a specific interaction with a product, or an individual user behavior.
+Atoms: In Atomic User Research, an "atom" refers to the smallest unit of user data or insight.
+This atom could be a single user comment, a specific interaction with a product, or an individual user behavior.
 Atoms are the raw, unprocessed data collected from various research methods.

-- Molecules: When these atoms are grouped based on similarities or themes, they form "molecules".
+Molecules: When these atoms are grouped based on similarities or themes, they form "molecules".
 Molecules represent a more organized set of data that begins to reveal patterns and trends in user behavior.
 They provide a clearer picture of how individual insights are interconnected.

-- Organisms: At the highest level, "organisms" in Atomic Research refer to the comprehensive interpretation of these data molecules.
+Organisms: At the highest level, "organisms" in Atomic Research refer to the comprehensive interpretation of these data molecules.
 Organisms are formed when molecules are analyzed and synthesized to provide actionable insights and strategic direction for UX design.

 The process of breaking down complex user data